Portuguese Irregular Verbs: Publication history

 The book was published in the UK in 1996 with a run of 500 copies.
-Half were purchased by his friend, Dr. Dr. Dr. Reinhard Zimmermann, a German academic.
-The first three books were published in the US at once in 2004, following the wildly popular success of McCall Smith's other series, The No. 1 Ladies' Detective Agency, which "shower[ed] the globe with four million copies in English alone."
+The first three books were published in the US in 2004, following the wildly popular success of McCall Smith's other series, The No. 1 Ladies' Detective Agency, which "shower[ed] the globe with four million copies in English alone."

-Alexander McCall Smith followed Portuguese Irregular Verbs with two sequels: The Finer Points of Sausage Dogs and At the Villa of Reduced Circumstances, both published in 2003.
+McCall Smith followed Portuguese Irregular Verbs with two sequels: The Finer Points of Sausage Dogs and At the Villa of Reduced Circumstances, both published in 2003.
 In 2004, Abacus (an imprint of Little, Brown and Company) republished all three novels in a paperback omnibus titled The 2½ Pillars of Wisdom.
-A fourth volume, Unusual Uses for Olive Oil, was published in 2011.
+A fourth volume in the series, Unusual Uses for Olive Oil, was published in 2011, followed by a fifth, Your Inner Hedgehog in 2021, and a sixth, The Lost Language of Oysters in 2025.